code-and-effect/effective_qb_online/README.md

 end
 ```

-## Configuring Quickbooks Company
+## Configuring QuickBooks Company

-This gem has only been tested with a Canadian Quickbooks Online store.
+This gem has only been tested with a Canadian QuickBooks Online store.

-It has GST, HST and Tax Exempt tax codes and rates set up ahead of time by Quickbooks.
+It has GST, HST and Tax Exempt tax codes and rates set up ahead of time by QuickBooks.

 ## License